Look at the following sentences. The sentences consist of infinitive.

 - Ramit loves to criticise the government.

-Use of to-infinitive:
+Use of To-infinitive:

 Used as the subject –

-• To err is human.• To forgive is divine.
+- To forgive is divine.

-• To love is greatness.
+- To love is greatness.

-• To laugh is an exercise.
+- To laugh is an exercise.

 Used as the object –